NomicFoundation/hardhat/docs/src/content/docs-landing/index.md

 ### Hardhat Network

-Hardhat comes built-in with Hardhat Network, a local Ethereum network node designed for development, akin to Ganache, `geth --dev`, etc. It allows you to deploy your contracts, run your tests and debug your code, all within the confines of your local machine.
+Hardhat comes built-in with Hardhat Network, a local Ethereum network node designed for development.
+It allows you to deploy your contracts, run your tests and debug your code, all within the confines of your local machine.
 [Learn more.](/hardhat-network)

 ### Hardhat for Visual Studio Code